luosihao/AF-Detection-DirStat/README.md

 ## Introduction

 Welcome to the repository for our novel End-to-End Atrial Fibrillation Detection Model, inspired by directional statistics.
-This model leverages Sobolev test statistics to quantify irregularities in heart rhythms and R-R interval variability.
+This model leverages Sobolev test statistics to quantify irregularities and variability in  R-R intervals.
 It's designed for interpretability, computational efficiency, and excellent generalization capabilities.
-Our approach is detailed in our recent publication, which delves into the unique application of directional statistics for enhanced atrial fibrillation detection based on ECG rhythm.

 ## Model Description